 The most impressive recruit in 25 years… executed with grace, patience and humour… Recommendations do not get any stronger than this.

 The possibilities for learning from consumers are nearly endless when you have a large national database and a team of experienced telephone recruiters.
-We offer a number of strengths to researchers working with consumers.
+With 20 years of experience in market research recruitment, we offer a number of strengths to researchers working with consumers.

-First, our knack for recruiting communicative respondents makes our work helpful for researchers relying on in-depth and in-home discussions, ethnographies, friendship groups, and shop-along studies for insights.
+First, our knack for recruiting communicative respondents makes our work invaluable for researchers relying on in-depth and in-home discussions, ethnographies, friendship groups, and shop-along studies for insights.
+It is equally important for research being conducted on Zoom and other remote and online platforms.

 And third, when a study requires speaking with a company’s precious customers, researchers trust us to prepare the way for their interview or focus group with skill and polish.